shabeer-syed/ACEs/implement.md

 # Suggested implementation of indicators
 --------------------------------------------

 Whilst most indicators are ready for use in your dataset (e.g. via merging a code list), some indicators requires rule-based algorithms as listed below.
-You can also download an [introductory tutorial here](https://github.com/shabeer-syed/ACEs/raw/main/ACEs%20implementation%20tutorial.pdf)
+You can also download an [**introductory tutorial here.**](https://github.com/shabeer-syed/ACEs/raw/main/ACEs%20implementation%20tutorial.pdf)

 ![alt text](https://github.com/shabeer-syed/ACEs/raw/main/ACEs%20implementation%20tutorial%20(3)-25-min.png)